 - Will we see a global carbon price and if so, what could be the possible timescale?

-Session Keynote: Mat Nelson, Global and Asia-Pacific Climate Change and Sustainability Leader, EY
+Session Keynote: Mathew Nelson, Global and Asia-Pacific Leader for Climate Change and Sustainability Services , EY

 Gareth Phillips, Chief Climate and Green Officer, African Development Bank (AfDB)